May 21, 2024

 Using an SSL certificate is one of the best ways to protect yourself as an e-commerce business.
 When properly installed, an SSL certificate will encrypt all of the information users send on your e-commerce website and make it difficult for hackers to eavesdrop on this data or make any meaning of it should they eavesdrop on it.

-Google generally ranks sites that use SSL & TLS certificate software better, and users also tend to trust e-commerce stores that use a wildcard SSL certificate.
+Google generally ranks sites that use SSL certificate better, and users also tend to trust e-commerce stores that use a wildcard SSL certificate.
 Many people would not do business with a website that doesn't use one.
 Besides protecting sensitive user data submitted on your website, an SSL certificate will also result in a lift in traffic and conversions.
+So, you definitely want to get and install an SSL certificate, free or paid.

 It is also important that you and any employee who will be accessing sensitive areas of your e-commerce site use reliable antivirus software.